TikTok sets new default time limits for minors

 TikTok announced a number of changes for all users, including the ability to set customized screen time limits for each day of the week and allowing users to set a schedule to mute notifications.
 The company is also launching a sleep reminder to help people plan when they want to be offline at night.
 For the sleep feature, users will be able to set a time and when the time arrives, a pop-up will remind the user that it’s time to log off.

-Outside of exorbitant use by some minors, there are growing concern about the app around the world.
-The European Parliament, the European Commission and the EU Council have banned TikTok from being installed on official devices.
+Outside of exorbitant use by some minors, there are growing concerns about the app around the world.
+The European Parliament, the European Commission, and the EU Council have banned TikTok from being installed on official devices.